hack-a-chain-software/clickdapp/README.md

 $ pnpm install
 ```

-With all dependencies installed, you're now ready to start the local server.
+**Step 1.4 -** With all dependencies installed, you're now ready to start the local server.

 ```bash
 // Start App Hosting